oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 1. Use the **Data Centers** resource tab, tree mode, or the search function to find and select the data center of the logical network in the results list.
 2. Click the **Logical Networks** tab in the details pane to list the logical networks in the data center.
 3. Select a logical network and click **Remove** to open the **Remove Logical Network(s)** window.
-4. Optionally, select the **Remove external network(s) from the provider(s) as well** check box to remove the logical network both from the Manager and from the external provider if the network is provided by an external provider.
+4. Optionally, select the **Remove external network(s) from the provider(s) as well** check box to remove the logical network both from oVirt and from the external provider if the network is provided by an external provider.
 5. Click **OK**.

 **Result**

-The logical network is removed from the Manager and is no longer available.
+The logical network is removed from oVirt and is no longer available.
 If the logical network was provided by an external provider and you elected to remove the logical network from that external provider, it is removed from the external provider and is no longer available on that external provider as well.

 ## ⁠Chapter 11.
 Configuring Storage

-### ⁠Workflow Progress - Storage Setup
+### ⁠11.1.
+Workflow Progress - Storage Setup

 ![](images/1197.png "images/1197.png")

-### ⁠Introduction to Storage in Red Hat Enterprise Virtualization
+### ⁠11.2.
+Introduction to Storage in oVirt

-Red Hat Enterprise Virtualization uses a centralized storage system for virtual machine disk images, ISO files and snapshots.
+oVirt uses a centralized storage system for virtual machine disk images, ISO files and snapshots.
 Storage networking can be implemented using:

 *   Network File System (NFS)
 *   GlusterFS exports